Channel Simulation and Coded Source Compression: Introduction

 Next, we consider classical source coding with a quantum helper.
-In our setup, the quantum side-information is observed by the helper, and the decoder will only have a classical description from the quantum helper.
-Although our problem can be regarded as a classical-quantum version of the classical helper problem studied in \cite{Wyner:1975iv, Ahlswede:1975ea}, in contrast to its classical counterpart, our problem does not reduce to source coding with quantum side-information studied in \cite{Devetak:2003kd} even if there is no constraint on rate $R_2$.
-However, when the ensemble that constitutes the quantum side-information is commutative, our problem reduces to the classical helper problem \cite{Wyner:1975iv, Ahlswede:1975ea}.
+In our setup, the quantum side information is observed by the helper, and the decoder only has a classical description from the quantum helper.
+Although our problem can be regarded as a classical-quantum version of the classical helper problem studied in \cite{Wyner:1975iv, Ahlswede:1975ea}, in contrast to its classical counterpart, our problem does not reduce to source coding with quantum side information studied in \cite{Devetak:2003kd}, even if there is no constraint on rate $R_2$.
+However, when the ensemble that constitutes the quantum side information is commutative, our problem reduces to the classical helper problem \cite{Wyner:1975iv, Ahlswede:1975ea}.
 We completely characterize the rate region of the classical source coding with the quantum helper problem.
-In fact, the formulae describing the rate region (cf.~Theorem \ref{Theorem:rate-region}) resembles its classical counterpart (cf.~\eqref{eq:classical-region-R1} and \eqref{eq:classical-region-R2}).
+In fact, the formulae describing the rate region (cf.~Theorem \ref{Theorem:rate-region}) resembles the classical counterpart (cf.~\eqref{eq:classical-region-R1} and \eqref{eq:classical-region-R2}).
 However, the proof technique is very different due to the quantum nature of the helper.
-In particular, we use the measurement compression theory by Winter \cite{Winter:2004uk} in the direct coding theorem.
-One of interesting consequences of our result is that a helper's scheme that separately conducts a measurement and a compression is suboptimal; measurement compression is fundamentally needed to achieve the optimal rate region.
+In particular, we use Winter's measurement compression theory \cite{Winter:2004uk} in the direct coding theorem.
+One of the interesting consequences of our result is that a helper's scheme that separately conducts a measurement and a compression is suboptimal; measurement compression appears to be necessary to achieve the optimal rate region.